 Getting More Value for Your Closing Costs

-It should be pretty obvious, then, that closing costs for buyers and sellers in san bernardino, riverside counties can add up to a significant amount of money.
+It should be pretty obvious, then, that closing costs for buyers and sellers in San Bernardino, Riverside, and San Diego Counties can add up to a significant amount of money.
 There is a way, though, for both buyers and sellers to ensure that closing costs are kept as low as possible and that they get the most value for those costs.
 And that is by using a qualified local real estate agent – an agent who can negotiate the best deal for her client.